collective/tutorial.todoapp/docs/chapter_1.rst

 ==============================

 So, workflows.
 What are they?
-They are a mechanizm to control the flow of a content item through varios states.
+They are a mechanizm to control the flow of a content item through various states through time.
 Most commonly, and by default in Plone, you deal with a `publication` workflow.
 For example: A writer writes up a News Item and submits it for reviewal.
 Then the in-house reviewing team goes through the text and publishes the News Item so it is public for the entire world to